yulondawyatt/unit-fundamentals/understanding-code-challenges/readme.md

 ## Introduction to Jest

 Whenever coders run into similar problems over and over again, they will likely create a way to deal with them.
 A lot of this work is open-source-software - which is free to use and anyone can contribute to it.
 In coding, these projects are often referred to as libraries or frameworks.

+In this course we will use the testing library Jest, which will allow us to set up tests in a much simpler and more readable way.

 When you run Jest tests, you will receive output in your console that will tell you what functions are working and which are not.
 If something about your function is failing, you'll get additional details about what is wrong.